 In the grounds of St Olaf's, beside the lane to Sty Head, amongst those of from the local communities, are head stones recording the passing of a few of those folk who have perished on the fells.
 A reminder if any is needed of the seriousness of the surrounding beauty.

-The parking at Wasdale Head village green is currently free although this may change in 2014.
+The parking at Wasdale Head village green is currently free.

 Walk height profile